IntersectMBO/cardano-updates/README.md

 The better suited this section is for the technical writers, the less chance there is for misinformation.
 It should ideally be one short paragraph.

+Avoid using links which are not publicly accessible.

 ## Serve the website locally

 If you wish to preview changes before publishing them, you can serve the site